adhocmaster/gym-minigrid/docs/source/user-guide.md

 This environment models a simple grid for behavior simulation involving pedestrians, containing a G<sub>m x n</sub> grid with customizable length m and height n.
 PedestrianEnv only supports pedestrian agents, or PedAgents.
 No other static or dynamic objects are supported.
 Pedestrians may be added or removed any time during simulation.

 ### Action Space
 PedGrid utilizes **_Action_** objects with properties _agent_ with the agent reference and _action_ as an enum.
-Currently, there are two enum classes defining dynamic agent movement.
+Two enum classes define dynamic agent movement in PedestrianEnv.
 * LaneAction
     * .KEEP: agent keeps the current lane
     * .LEFT: agent shifts a tile to the left
     * .RIGHT: agent shifts a tile to the right
 * ForwardAction
-    * .KEEP: agent moves forward by agent.speed tiles
+    * .KEEP: pedestrian agent moves forward by agent.speed tiles

 ![Action Space](visuals/action-space.png)